 This is all mental, of course, which is another reason you should be taking cold showers.

-Dr. Rhonda Patrick’s report on “Cold Shocking the Body” shows that ice baths and showers increase the release of norepinephrine, a hormone that works to calm you down, to the blood.
+Dr. Rhonda Patrick’s report on “Cold Shocking the Body” shows that ice baths and cold showers increase the release of norepinephrine, a hormone that works to calm you down, to the blood.
 It also affects your mood, vigilance, focus, and attention.

 Another study that focused specifically on the use of cold water for the treatment of depression suggests that exposure to cold activates our sympathetic nervous system and increases the levels of beta-endorphin and noradrenaline.
 “Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an anti-depressive effect,” say researchers.